zbennett10/KanDo/README.md

 * ~~figure out what add/update project modals should look like/include~~
 * refactor workspace containers where each workspace is just a generic workspace with a unique prop identifying it
 * hook up drag event handlers on Project container with actions/reducers
+* get moveTodo action to be called within hover function

 ### Frameworks/Libraries to implement: